ec-europa/europa-component-library/docs/Migrating-v4.md

 ## Component modifications

+### Button

+- To keep consistency, CSS class for call to action button has been renamed to `ecl-button--cta` (it was `ecl-button--call`)
+- `ghost`button is now called like that everywhere (it was sometimes called `text` previously)

 ### Links

-- "Negative" links have been renamed "Inverted", to be consistent with other components.
+- `Negative` links have been renamed `Inverted`, to be consistent with other components.
 This concern the css class, and the twig parameter.

 ## Custom theme